Examples by what we do:

 The Norfolk and Norwich Festival Bridge exists to connect young people with the arts, culture, and heritage, to bridge the gap that often inhibits this connection.
 Funded by Arts Council England, the Bridge is making a huge difference in the way young people experience and participate in their cultural surroundings in the region.

 Tasked with bringing connection and collaboration to the sometimes disparate worlds of arts, heritage, and education, A Different View planned an event to create a space where members of these communities could feel free to share their stories, concerns, and ideas for the future.
-We hosted something we called a Listening Lab, an open sharing event, where invitees from organisations across Norfolk could meet and start these conversations.
+We hosted something we called a Listening Lab Workshop, an open sharing event, where invitees from organisations across Norfolk could meet and start these conversations.

 We knew we needed a different type of event to make this work.
 A traditional conference or networking social wouldn’t work.
 This needed to be more community focused, small and intimate yet outcome driven.